SYSTEM OPERATION

 When a GBN is issued, we send Active Notification System (ANS) messages to authorised users registered with the service.
 The messages are also posted in the ANS message area of the Data Portal.

-This report provides data relating to supply and demand assumptions, and a daily declaration of the D-1 margins notice trigger level.
-The report will be updated daily following the D-1 13:00 NTS demand forecast.
+Our Margins Notice Forecast and Safety Monitor position update report (updated every day from 1 October to 31 March) provide data on supply and demand assumptions, and a daily declaration of the D-1 margins notice trigger level.
+The report is updated daily following the D-1 1pm NTS demand forecast.

 Over-the-counter and multi-day trades